Computer Vision Senior Research Scientist ·

-I am a research scientist in Machine Learning and Computer Vision.
-I work on Social Signal Processing, Affective Computing and Emotional AI.
+I am a senior research scientist in Machine Learning and Computer Vision.
+I work on Social Signal Processing, Affective Computing and Creative AI.

 Disclaimer.
 This material is presented to ensure timely dissemination of scholarly and technical work.
 Copyright and all rights therein are retained by authors or by other copyright holders.
 All people copying this information are expected to adhere to the terms and constraints invoked by each author's copyright.
 In most cases, these works may not be reposted without the explicit permission of the copyright holder.

 The Mouse Action Recognition System (MARS): a software pipeline for automated analysis of social behaviors in mice C. Segalin, J. Williams, T. Karigo, M. Hui, M. Zelikowsky, J..J.
 Sun, P. Perona, D.J.
 Anderson, and A. Kennedy.
 Bioarxiv, 2020 [PDF]